debuggy/DockerForPAI_init/README.md

 # How to maintain docker image by using dockerfile

-When submitting jobs to [Microsoft PAI](https://github.com/Microsoft/pai), a docker image in [dockerhub](https://hub.docker.com/) is required in the job config.
-This tutorial aims to demonstrate how to maintain a docker image for Microsoft PAI by using dockerfile.
+When submitting jobs to [Microsoft OpenPAI](https://github.com/Microsoft/pai), a docker image in [dockerhub](https://hub.docker.com/) is required in the job config.
+This tutorial aims to demonstrate how to maintain a docker image for OpenPAI by using dockerfile.

 ## Prerequisites
 - An account in dockerhub.
-You can register a free account in dockerhub to push, update and share your own docker image. the account is nessesary if you want to build your own docker image in Microsoft API.
+You can register a free account in dockerhub to push, update and share your own docker image. the account is nessesary if you want to build your own docker image in OpenPAI.

 - An account in github.
 You will use github account to create a new repo for dockerfile.

 ## Write your own dockerfile
 - Write your own dockerfile to build docker image.
-Here is the official [dockerfile reference](https://docs.docker.com/engine/reference/builder/), you might use on of the [Microsoft PAI images](https://hub.docker.com/u/openpai/) as base image.
+Here is the official [dockerfile reference](https://docs.docker.com/engine/reference/builder/), you might use on of the [OpenPAI images](https://hub.docker.com/u/openpai/) as base image.

 ## Push dockerfile to a new github repo
 - Create a new github repo to maintain the dockerfile and others files needed during docker image build process.